fcsiba/DIAMOND/Readme.md

 ## Project background

-'NTCP_Diamond' (although we have just named it "Diamond") - is an app we have tried building for project selection teams (to create and view projects based on four factors: Novelty, Technology, Complexity and Pace.
+`NTCP_Diamond` (although we have just named it `Diamond`) - is an app we have tried building for project selection teams (to create and view projects based on four factors: Novelty, Technology, Complexity and Pace.
 These four categories have further types.
 Therefore, choosing particular types from these categories forms a four-sided shape we are referring to as "Diamond").
 For example, the following are different `diamond`s for different projects: